Golden Goose (GOLD) Price Reaches $0.0001 on Top Exchanges

-Golden Goose (GOLD) traded down 30% against the U.S. dollar during the 1 day period ending at 0:00 AM E.T. on July 19th.
-One Golden Goose token can now be bought for about $0.0001 or 0.00000000 BTC on major exchanges.
-In the last week, Golden Goose has traded down 12.5% against the U.S. dollar.
-Golden Goose has a total market cap of $11,621.37 and approximately $39.17 worth of Golden Goose was traded on exchanges in the last 24 hours.
+Golden Goose (GOLD) traded down 9.9% against the US dollar during the 1 day period ending at 10:00 AM E.T. on July 20th.
+During the last seven days, Golden Goose has traded up 12.5% against the US dollar.
+One Golden Goose token can now be purchased for about $0.0001 or 0.00000000 BTC on exchanges.
+Golden Goose has a market cap of $14,946.18 and $111.75 worth of Golden Goose was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.